jcurl/RJCP.DLL.CrashReporter/README.md

 It puts the data in the folder `%LOCALAPPDATA%\CrashDumps`.

+You can override the location for where logs are captured in your application configuration file.

 ## Logging

 A Trace Listener is implemented that uses memory for backing.
 This allows